 What are the Positives of Short Pips Rubbers?

-Due to the pimpled outer surface, short pips rubbers have less surface area that comes into contact compared to inverted rubbers.
+Due to the pimpled outer surface, short-pip rubbers have less surface area that comes into contact compared to inverted rubbers.
 That’s why this type of rubber is less sensitive to the incoming spin.
 So it is relatively easy to hit through the ball for a fast attacking shot close to the table.
 The same principle applies to blocking also.
 Due to low spin sensitivity, you can exhibit good control in blocking for proper placement.

 The chemistry of short pimple rubbers produces a low-ball trajectory, which lowers further after hitting the table.
-This disruptive effect makes it harder for your opponents to return the ball on succession.
+This disruptive effect makes it harder for opponents to return the ball in succession.
 Another good use is reversing the forehand and backhand side (short pimple rubber on one side and inverted on the other side).
 It’s a very effective strategy where your opponents have to guess the type of trajectory of the incoming balls.
 You may also mislead his/ her judgment by reversing the racket under the table.
 This a clever strategy that often brings good results.

 What are the Negatives of Short Pips Rubbers?